Pandemic EBT (P-EBT):

 The Family’s First Coronavirus Response Act authorized a new benefit called Pandemic-EBT to help families with children who would receive free or reduced-price school meals if schools were open.

-This summer PA issued P-EBT benefits for school days missed from March – June.
 P-EBT benefits were either loaded onto existing EBT cards for children whose households receive SNAP or placed on a plain white EBT card (like a debit card) that was mailed to the household.
 The benefits can only be spent on food items at any store that accepts SNAP.
 For more information, scroll to the bottom of our COVID Response page or the DHS P-EBT resource page.

 Names of your child(ren)